sitegeist/Sitegeist.PaperTiger/README.md

 - `Sitegeist.PaperTiger:Field.FriendlyCaptcha` - Captcha using [Sitegeist.FusionForm.FriendlyCaptcha](https://github.com/sitegeist/Sitegeist.FusionForm.FriendlyCaptcha)

 The NodeType `Sitegeist.PaperTiger:Field.Collection` accepts all contents with the constraint `Sitegeist.PaperTiger:Field.Constraint`.
-During rendering the contents with the supertype `Sitegeist.PaperTiger:Field` will be handled differently and are expected to be implemented by a `.Renderer` and a `.Schema` as is described in section [Custom field NodeTypes](#custom-field-nodetypes).
+During rendering the contents with the supertype `Sitegeist.PaperTiger:Field` will be handled differently and are expected to be implemented by a `NodeType.Name` and a `NodeType.Name.Schema` as is described in section [Custom field NodeTypes](#custom-field-nodetypes).

 ### Follow up actions